 Formatting is different from Code Actions, because Formatting is supposed to not mutate the abstract syntax tree of the file, only move around white space.
 Any Code Action will mutate the abstract syntax tree.

-This package presents Code Actions as a bluish clickable annotation positioned to the right of the viewport.
+This package presents "Quick Fix" Code Actions as a bluish clickable annotation positioned to the right of the viewport.
 Alternatively, they can be presented as a light bulb in the Gutter Area.

 Sublime Text has no concept of Code Actions.